laurentj/XulJsDatasource/README.md

 to jsDatasource.
 Possible values are "int", "float" or "string" (default).

-## data from an nsISimpleEnumerator or nsIArray object
+## Data from an nsISimpleEnumerator or nsIArray object

 Instead of using a javascript array,you can use an nsISimpleEnumerator or nsIArray object.